Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Theoretical results

 \underline{3.
 Establishing the probability} \\ The probability that the events $E_1 = \{\text{\eqref{thm:iterativescheme1} holds}\}$ and $E_2 = \{\text{\eqref{thm:iterativescheme2} holds}\}$ occur simultaneously is bounded by

 \end{proof}

-The proof of Theorem~\ref{thm:iterativescheme} relies heavily on the following lemma.
-This lemma asserts the existence of a weight function $v$ (with $0 \leq v(x) \leq 1, \forall x \in X$) such that the numerical inverse Christoffel function $k_n^\epsilon$ associated with the weighted basis $v\Phi$ lies below a prescribed function $u$ (up to an arbitrarily small constant $\delta_1 > 0$).
-Moreover, the function $v$ does not distort the basis functions $\Phi$ too much, in the sense of~\eqref{lm:weighting:eq2}.
+The proof of Theorem~\ref{thm:iterativescheme} relies heavily on the following lemma, which asserts the existence of a weight function $v$ (with $0 \leq v(x) \leq 1, \forall x \in X$) such that the numerical inverse Christoffel function $k_n^\epsilon$ associated with the weighted set $v\Phi$ lies below a prescribed function $u$ (up to an arbitrarily small constant $\delta_1 > 0$).
+Moreover, the function $v$ does not distort the functions in $\Phi$ too much, in the sense of~\eqref{lm:weighting:eq2}.
 Note that without condition~\eqref{lm:weighting:eq2}, condition~\eqref{lm:weighting:eq1} would be trivial to satisfy---for instance, by choosing $v = 0$.

 This lemma is closely related to discrete analogues, namely~\cite[Theorem 2]{cohen2015uniform} (for leverage scores) and~\cite[Lemma 6.2]{cohen2017input} (for ridge leverage scores with variable regularization parameter).
 On top of this connection, our proof proceeds by first discretizing the problem and then applying the proof techniques from~\cite[Theorem 2]{cohen2015uniform} and~\cite[Lemma 6.2]{cohen2017input}.
-Specifically, we require a discrete result on ridge leverage scores with a fixed regularization parameter, which is provided in Appendix~\ref{app1}.
+Specifically, we require a discrete result on ridge leverage scores with a fixed regularization parameter, which is provided in the supplementary material.

 \begin{lemma} Let $X \subset \mathbb{R}^n$ be compact, $\{\phi_i\}_{i=1}^n \subset L^2_\rho(X)$ be a set of piecewise Lipschitz continuous functions, $u: X \to \mathbb{R}$ be a strictly positive and piecewise Lipschitz continuous function and $\epsilon > 0$.
 Then, for every $\delta_1,\delta_2 > 0$ there exists a function $v: X \to \mathbb{R}$ satisfying